 How do you solve this issue and not break the bank?
 I want to keep my own equipment and team but I don’t have a place suitable based on the criteria above.

 Get your equipment in a state-of-the-art data center.
 Why?

 So that side of business continuity?
 When the building goes dark and your employees cannot access their equipment and data - what is your plan?
 If your servers are in a high-rise, it will probably be to look for a new employer, as you might not make it through a lengthy outage.
 SOLUTION?
 Yep, a co-lo data center enabling you to be the hero, with your data and applications served up from the cloud.
 Your company meetings may now be taking place at the local coffee shop, but they are just as productive as they were the day before it all went dark.
 And your colleagues get to tell you what a great job you did saving the day!

 Unless you really want to exercise your DR plan, utilize a data center.
 And enjoy the praise - with a side of business continuity.

 Senior Director of Information Security and IT Infrastructure

-Bruce Beam is the Senior Director of Information Security and IT Infrastructure at CoreSite and brings over 20 years of experience in communications and IT.Read more from this author
+Bruce is the Senior Director of Information Security and IT Infrastructure at CoreSite and has over 20 years of experience in communications and IT.Read more from this author